let4be/angular-co/README.md

 https://github.com/google/traceur-compiler

-to privde browser support for generators
+to provide browser support for generators

 Ensure you have traceur-runtime.js included in order this to work